sergeykuzmich/inline-spoilers/README.md

 ### 2.0.0 ###

-* Use more semantic HTML layout
+* Use more semantic HTML layout for spoilers
+  * **IMPORTANT:** All previously created spoilers will work as before, but the new ones will have different HTML structure
+  * **WARNING:** In case you have custom styles for spoilers, you may need to update them
 * Extent Guttenberg block with available options
 * **DEPRECATE** PHP less than 7.1